-Films for families: The top 50 movies to watch as a family
+The 50 best kids movies to watch as a family

-We've had plenty of fun exhausting our kids at the best beaches in NYC and catching free outdoor movies for New York City families this summer, and with fall soon approaching (the perfect time to get cozy for family movie nights), we decided it was finally time to put together a list of the 50 best films for families.
-Choosing and then ranking the movies wasn't easy: As you'll see, a number of recent blockbusters that may already be in your family's regular movie-watching rotation made the cut, but some of our absolute favorites date back to as early as 1937.
-We also wanted to make sure that our picks included films for children of all ages—G-rated finds for the youngest movie watchers to YA books--turned--cult classics for tweens.
-Of course, since there were so many amazing films to choose from, we have no doubt that we may have missed some of your family's favorite flicks.
+We've had plenty of fun exhausting our kids at the best beaches in NYC and catching free outdoor movies for New York City families this summer, and with fall soon approaching (the perfect time to get cozy for family movie nights), we decided it was finally time to update our list of the 50 best kids' movies.
+Choosing our favorite top family movies wasn't easy: As you'll see, a number of recent blockbusters that may already be in your family's movie-watching rotation made the cut, though since there were so many good family movies to choose from, we have no doubt that we may have missed some of your favorite flicks.
 We encourage you to weigh in below and let us know which titles you think should have been included.
-For now, though, click through our article of the top films for families and then schedule a movie night (with popcorn, of course!).
-There is, after all, nothing more exciting than watching one of your favorite films through your child's eyes for the very first time or discovering, together, a new-to-you treasured tale.
+For now, though, click through our picks for the best family movies of all time and then schedule a movie night (with popcorn, of course).
 Happy viewing!

 Harry Potter and the Sorcerer's Stone (2001)